 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 The Air Jordan Future Cleat’s high-top construction delivers sufficient ankle support with a traditional lace-up closure that is adjustable for a customized and snug fit.
 Although the high collar construction can be restricting, the mesh material allows flexible foot movement.

 This shoe can be availed in men’s sizing that ranges from 7 to 16 in Medium width.
 The fit is true to size for the greater part of reviewers.

-The Air Jordan Future Boot may not be everyone's cup of tea since many see it more as a functional kick than a stylish pair to strut off the streets.
-This boot features a mesh eVent upper that is plain-looking for some, but waterproof and breathable.
+The Air Jordan Future Cleat may not be everyone's cup of tea since many see it more as a functional kick than a stylish pair to strut off the streets.
+This cleat features a mesh eVent upper that is plain-looking for some, but waterproof and breathable.

 The upper is highlighted with 3M reflective details along the laces and sealed off with a Jumpman logo on the tongue.
 Some colorways add a touch of speckle elements throughout the midsole.

 Like the Future silhouette, this cleat version also features a mesh upper but in a high-top construction.
 It boasts a few noteworthy features that make the shoe both trendy and functional.
 Designed to withstand the cold weather and wet conditions, it has an eVent upper technology that is not only waterproof but also breathable.
 The tongue is gusseted to help keep out water, snow, and debris.